Published June 06, 2012

 While even the most obscure Irish Olympic figures featured in the event, the country's greatest medal-winner, swimmer Michelle Smith de Bruin, was not involved.
 Smith won three golds and a bronze in Atlanta in 1996 amid widespread suspicions of doping.
 She was kicked out of the sport in 1998 for spiking her urine sample with whiskey in an apparent bid to cloak the presence of a body-building drug.
 She was allowed to keep her Olympic medals, but her achievement has rarely been mentioned in Ireland since.

-The flame returned to Northern Ireland in the afternoon for torch relays through the border town of Newry, the British Army garrison town of Lisburn, and a 2 ½-hour circuit of Belfast concluding with a street party in front of Belfast City Hall.
+The flame returned to Northern Ireland in the afternoon for torch relays through the border town of Newry, the British Army garrison town of Lisburn, and a planned 2 1/2-hour circuit of Belfast concluding with a street party in front of Belfast City Hall.

-Northern Ireland police deployed extra officers to ensure that Irish Republican Army splinter groups or their supporters did not spoil the celebrations.
+Northern Ireland police said they were deploying reinforcements to ensure that Irish Republican Army splinter groups or their supporters do not spoil the celebrations.

 On Sunday, IRA supporters jostling with police at a security barrier forced the torch to divert its course in Northern Ireland's second-largest city, Londonderry.
 That five-minute disruption has been the only trouble so far for the Olympic cavalcade.
 The event has highlighted how relatively calm Northern Ireland has become after a four-decade conflict that claimed 3,700 lives and five years of a stable Catholic-Protestant government.